 Interns on this track participate in a variety of experiences designed to help them develop skills as well-rounded child clinicians.
 All interns work in an outpatient setting, in the Janet Weis Children’s Hospital and in the Emergency Department.
 Interns can also volunteer for one week as a counselor in a camp setting for children with chronic medical problems.
-Collaboration occurs with a variety of others including primary care physicians, pediatric specialists, school personnel, and representatives from children’s services agencies.
+Collaboration occurs with a variety of others including primary care physicians, pediatric specialists, school personnel, and children’s services agencies.

 Pediatric Psychology Outpatient Service

-Interns develop skills in assessing and treating behavior and emotional problems among children from birth to age 18.
+Interns develop skills in assessing and treating behavior and emotional problems in children from birth to age 18.
 Interns provide assessments, and individual, family and group psychotherapy.
 Some examples of referrals managed by interns include children with anxiety, eating disorders, adjustment disorders, depression, attention deficit hyperactivity disorder, social skills deficits, children whose parents divorce, issues of adolescence, suicide attempts, school refusal, somatoform disorders, disruptive behavior disorders, parent-child problems, problems adjusting to acute and chronic illness, and autism spectrum disorders.
 Child track interns participate in the outpatient service for the entire year.

 Consultation in the Janet Weis Children’s Hospital

-Geisinger has its own Children’s Hospital and pediatricians represent almost every pediatric subspecialty.
+Geisinger has its own children’s hospital and pediatricians represent almost every pediatric subspecialty.
 We also have pediatric and medicine-pediatric residents providing care for children.
 In addition to receiving referrals from pediatricians for outpatient services, interns also conduct consultations with inpatients in the Janet Weis Children’s Hospital.
 Pediatric oncologists, neurologists, intensive care specialists, endocrinologists, and nephrologists are among the specialists who most often request a pediatric psychology consult.

 Psychiatric Emergency Services

 Child track interns participate in two different ways with patients who present with psychiatric emergencies.
-First, interns work one day a week for four months conducting psychiatric emergency services for adults.
-The emergency services team is comprised of a staff psychiatrist, clinic triage case worker, physician’s assistant and a medical resident.
+First, interns work a week for four months conducting psychiatric emergency services for adults.
+The emergency services team is comprised of a staff psychiatrist, physician’s assistant and a medical resident.
 Interns learn basic emergency psychiatric assessment skills to understand medical conditions that may simulate psychiatric conditions, an ability to assess and triage suicidal or aggressive patients, a working knowledge of psychopharmacologic agents, and an appreciation of psychiatric treatment resources.
 Child track interns specifically are required to work with adults in this setting because we believe that they may encounter parents with similar problems and need to have skills to manage such challenges.
 The second component of this experience involves conducting emergency evaluations of children and adolescents.
 Interns take similar roles in working with adolescents and children that they take in providing emergency services to adults.
 These experiences occur during the day and are provided in both the outpatient setting and the emergency department.